untitaker/blog/content/articles/kill-webdav.rst

 and that's the only kind of authentication supported.
 It also requires WebFinger support instead of making it optional (like in WebDAV, where it's almost a luxury if the DAV client actually *finds* the HTTP endpoints it's supposed to use).
-It also has a very simple permission system baked into the authentication protocol that actually gives the user control over the data applications can access.
+It also has a simple permission system baked into the authentication protocol that actually gives the user control over the data applications can access.